-Since 2008, I have handled over 1,000 uncontested divorces throughout Missouri.
+Since 2008, I have handled nearly 2,000 uncontested divorces throughout Missouri.
 In contrast to contested divorce proceedings, uncontested cases allow the parties to decide for themselves the appropriate disposition for their property and debt, and what arrangements work best for the custody, visitation, and support of their children.
-Uncontested cases can be disposed of quickly and at a cost that is much more affordable than long, drawn-out contested divorces.
+Uncontested divorces can be disposed of quickly and at a cost that is much more affordable than long, drawn-out contested cases.

 Just because a case is uncontested and your divorce is amicable, does not mean you don't have questions.
 Below I have provided some information relating to the uncontested divorce process in Missouri.
 I hope that this Uncontested Divorce F.A.Q. provides answers to any questions that you may have about divorce, and that it helps you determine whether an uncontested divorce is right for you and your spouse.